Dr. Voddie T. Baucham, Jr.

 Dr. Baucham holds degrees from Houston Baptist University (BA in Christianity/BA in Sociology), Southwestern Baptist Theological Seminary (M.Div.), and Southeastern Baptist Theological Seminary (D.Min.) with additional post-graduate study at the University of Oxford, England (Regent’s Park College).

 Voddie and his wife, Bridget have been married since 1989.
 They have nine children and three grandchildren.
 The Bauchams are committed home educators.
+They have lived and served in Lusaka, Zambia since 2015.

 African Christian University